petermazzocco/go-x-feeder-bot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Testing

+Testing is currently a work in progress.
+Right now, you can test a post creation but it will actually send a post to Bluesky as there's no way to mock the Bluesky API in a test environment.

 ## License

 This project is open source and available under the [MIT License](LICENSE).